scrmbld/porsecode/README.md

-A simple program for encoding and decoding moree code written in Pyhton
+A simple program for encoding and decoding morse code written in Pyhton